Drizzle Studio vs Prisma Studio vs DbGate

 });

-✅ Browse all tables from your Drizzle schema
+- Browse all tables defined in your Drizzle schema

-✅ Filter rows with value pickers (enum dropdown, date picker, etc.)
+- Filter rows by value (enum dropdown, date picker, boolean toggle)

-✅ Cloud mode: share studio access via Drizzle dashboard
+- Cloud mode: share studio access via the Drizzle dashboard

 npx drizzle-kit studio --cloud